Concerts to commemorate 50 years since first organ transplant

 Southmead Hospital had recently employed a transplant surgeon to set up a new service and Ellis’ parents made the brave decision to allow their son’s kidney to be donated.

-The recipient was a young mum at the time from Bristol who became a great-grandmother and Britain’s longest surviving kidney transplant recipient until her recent death aged 75.
+The recipient was a young mum at the time from Bristol who became a great-grandmother and lived until her recent death aged 75.

-October 31 marks the 50th anniversary of the first organ transplant at Southmead Hosptial, and in Bristol and the south west region, and of course marks 50 years since Ellis’ death.
+October 31 marks the 50th anniversary of the first organ transplant at Southmead Hospital, and in Bristol and the south west region, and of course marks 50 years since Ellis’ death.

 Clive and his sister are organising a series of concerts called the ‘Great Big Kidney Thank You’ in Westbury on Trym to raise money for Southmead Hospital Charity’s transplant fund and to mark this milestone.